 The more people see the social proof of your skills, the better.

 Speaking of skills, this is a section I’ll mention because it’s easy to do, though it’s not exactly important on LinkedIn right now.
 In the skills section, you simply list all of your professional skills by doing a little search and clicking on the skill.
 Once you do this, people can endorse you for a skill (just by clicking) and you can endorse other people.
 Is this an especially important or useful feature on your profile?
 Not really, but it’s easy.
 Spend an extra two or three minutes to add some skills so you can start acquiring your endorsements.

 It really doesn’t take long to update your LinkedIn profile.
 What it does take is some thinking, a few rough drafts and some polishing.
 Make your profile sparkle so people won’t be able to resist getting in touch.

-Oh, and I have one additional note: Right now, by default, LinkedIn will notify all of your contacts every time you make a change to your profile.
+Right now, by default, LinkedIn will notify all of your contacts every time you make a change to your profile.
 If you’re going to be making a lot of changes and/or making changes over the course of a couple of days and don’t want your contacts notified every time, make sure to turn this feature off.

-Your turn!
 What part of your profile are you going to change first?
 Let us know in the comments below!